Vivojay/mariana-music-player/docs/KNOWN_LIMITATIONS.md

 # Known limitations

+- Online album discovery depends on MusicBrainz and YouTube availability.
+A release may therefore remain partial; Mariana reports unresolved tracks and requires `--allow-partial` instead of silently substituting a different edition or similarly named recording.
+- Imported YouTube playlists are local snapshots.
+Mariana neither synchronizes later remote edits nor writes changes back to YouTube.
+- Download pause takes effect between items or at the downloader's next safe checkpoint; it is not a byte-exact suspension guarantee for every remote transport.

 - A third-party station, feed, YouTube item, AcoustID record, MusicBrainz endpoint, or LRCLIB lyric may disappear or be unavailable.
 Mariana returns a typed failure and does not report false success.